April 20, 2026

 Perplexity's response to the data analysis prompt

 ChatGPT did fine — clean, readable, and accurate.
 If I wanted a quick scan, sure, it delivered.
-But if I was prepping for a meeting or writing a report, I’d lean on Perplexity for the extra depth.
+But if I were prepping for a meeting or writing a report, I’d lean on Perplexity for the extra depth.

-ChatGPTs response to the data analysis prompt
+ChatGPT's response to the data analysis prompt

 This one wasn’t even close.
 Clear win for Perplexity.